wevote/WebApp/docs/WindowsSimplifiedInstall.md

     ![ScreenShot](images/WindowsManageRemotes.png)
     Press OK to close the dialog.

-24. Do a manual reload of the project files from git, this is needed to make the file end of line codes consistent
+24. Do a manual reload of the project files from git, this is needed to force the file end-of-line codes consistent, with the configuration changes you just made.

     Type these three commands into a terminal window:
     1. `git reset --hard HEAD`
     2. `git fetch --all`
     3. `git reset --hard upstream/develop`

-    The screen output will look something like this (all the numbers and branch names will be different)...
+    The screen output will look something like this (but all the numbers and branch names will be different)...
     ```
     PS C:\Users\steve\PycharmProjects\WebApp> git reset --hard HEAD
     HEAD is now at 7b7e7a859 Merge pull request #3512 from SailingSteve/steveWebAppSept13-1pm